Atlanta Falcons Practice Highlights: Matt Ryan Heating Up

 Jones is shown early in these clips breaking up a pass intended for rookie tight end Kyle Pitts.

-Wide receiver Russell Gage has solidified his spot as the number two receiver behind Calvin Ridley.
+Wide receiver Russell Gage has solidified his spot as the No. 2 receiver behind Calvin Ridley.
 Working against Isaiah Oliver, he makes a nice catch on the sidelines of a Matt Ryan pass.

-A slimmed down Hayden Hurst has been a standout at camp as well.
-He makes contested catch against third year safety Jaylinn Hawkins.
+A slimmed-down Hayden Hurst has been a standout at camp as well.
+He makes contested catch against third0year safety Jaylinn Hawkins.

 READ MORE: Hayden Hurst gets Slim

-New running back Mike Davis has been virtually unguardable this summer.
+New running back Mike Davis has been stellar this summer.
 He shows off his strength and good hands when he beats the press of rookie linebacker Erroll Thompson.

 Moreau spent the last four seasons with Washington.
 He was drafted by the Redskins in the third round of the 2017 draft out of UCLA.
 He played in all 16 games last season and had two interceptions.